ryan-razi/ENSF380_FinalProject/README.md

 );

 Afterwards, please use the AdvertisementInserter class, and replace all the commented locations with the required information (user, password, name of ad, filetype extension, path to advertisement).
+Then run the program as a Java application.

 Keep doing this until you have no more ads left to add.
 The recommended size for the ads is 750 x 400 (on a regular laptop monitor).
 This ensures that the frame doesn't look scuffed and all the text appers properly.
 There is a folder filled with ads called "Advertisements" that I have already pre-made, so that you can run the application with properly sized ads.